 I’m starting to feel anxious already.
 The start of the holiday shopping season is upon us, with the stampedes of Black Friday coming up in just a few days, followed by the Internet shopping frenzy of Cyber Monday.
 I tend to put on my Grinch Face and hide at home during the holiday shopping season.
 I’ve never enjoyed the crowds and anxiety and Christmas jingles that get stuck in your head through the rest of the winter.
 And with the growing awareness of how our shopping habits impact the planet, I’ve noticed myself becoming just a little smug about my choice to opt out.

 Because there are ways to opt out of the madness and still enjoy the season.
 And gift giving can be a beautiful thing when you remove all the ulterior motives behind gift choices and concentrate on the happiness of all involved.
 With that in mind, here are my top ten guidelines for happily green gift giving.

 1) Surprise is overrated.
 As a kid, I used… Read the rest

 Do you enjoy decorating your home for the holidays?
 I’m kind of a scrooge when it comes to anything holiday-ish.
 It seems Michael and I find ourselves in denial from October through the end of the year.
 But I realize we are in the minority.
 My friend Lisa Sharp, who blogs at Retro Housewife Goes Green, loves to decorate — without plastic.
 In this guest post, she takes you around her house to share her own decorations and reveals the hidden plastics you might not think to watch out for.

 What’s your favorite plastic-free holiday idea?

 A walk down the fall decor aisle at the store and you see plastic, plastic and more plastic.

 Decorating with nature is a great way to avoid plastic.
-Look for local pumpkins, mums, gourds, freshly fallen leaves, acorns, pine cones, and anything… Read the rest
+Look for local pumpkins, mums, gourds, freshly fallen leaves, acorns, pine cones, and… Read the rest